noahmoss/TigerTalk/README.md

 	python manage.py runserver

+The server should now be available at http://127.0.0.1/8000.

 To run the server locally, using environmental variables in a .env file:

 	honcho start

+The server should now be available at http://127.0.0.1/5000.

-In case of the error 'ModuleNotFoundError: No module named 'webpack_loader', install django-webpack-loader via pip, and restart the server:
+In case of the error 'ModuleNotFoundError: No module named 'webpack_loader', install django-webpack-loader via pip, and restart the server.

-	pip install django-webpack-loader
-	honcho start

-The server should now be available at http://127.0.0.1/5000, displaying the most recent webpack bundle.

 Any changes to the ReactJS components must be bundled before being available to Django.
 Run the following command: